-If mastering is done with the aim of achieving a high volume level, it only reduces our chances of getting good audio quality, as you have to distort the peaks, and the best possible representation of our music, as the platforms will automatically adjust the level at the end.
+If mastering is done with the aim of achieving a high volume level, it only reduces our chances of getting good audio quality because you have to distort the peaks.
+Done subtly, this can sound good, but clipping can quickly destroy a song.

 LUFs: The new measurement standard

-For EBU research, a new way of measuring average level was needed to get closer to the perception of loudness.
-The resulting measure is called LUFS (Loudness Units Relative to Full Scale).
+So a new method of measuring loudness was needed that was closer to human hearing than measuring peaks.
+The result was the LUFS (Loudness Units Relative to Full Scale).

-The measurement has a frequency weighting component and an integration over time to match the way our hearing works.
-The integration can be short, 400 ms, short 4 seconds, or integrated, which includes the period from the start of playback to the pause.
+The measurement has a frequency weighting component and a temporal integration that corresponds to the way our hearing works.
+The integration can be short (short term or momentary) or integrated (long-term), which covers the period from the start of playback to the pause.

-The average level we should aim for is given in LUFS and the optimal level depends on the platform we have to work with.
+The average level we should aim for is given in LUFS and depends on the platform we are working with.
 The table shows some reference values for the LUFS level that the final master should aim for.

 LUFS vs RMS